oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-could be created as follows:
+could be created by first creating the following array:

 ```json
 ["lklxF5jMYlGTPUovMNIvCA", "FR"]